yidiq7/Manifold/CHANGLOG.md

 ## [Unreleased]
 - Since the eval() function will slow down the code, we may change the get_ fuctions from returning a sympy expression to a lambdified function given some specific arguments.
 More details in the "changed" section in 0.1.0

 ## [0.1.1] - 2020-05-27
 ### Added
+- Mass formula in the integrate method.
+If the option holomorphic == True, the method will use omega_omegabar as the measure and the mass formula will be applied automatically

+- h\_matrix now takes options "identity" and "symbolic".
+If h\_matrix is omitted in the Kahler metric, etc, it will be set to identity.

 - Multiprocessing support for the integrate method.
 Since neither the standard library (using pickle) nor the pathos (using dill) can pickle lambda functions, a new library: loky is needed here.
 Loky uses cloudpickle, which is much slower when dealing with large lists.
 So the integration will actually be even slower when k is small, but it can save a lot of time with larger k (tested for k = 4)

 ### Changed
 - The "loop over patches" process is now wrapped inside the integrate method.
 User need to write the integrated expression in a lambda function.
-- Updated the integration notebook with the method.
+- Updated the integration notebook with the new method.

 ## [0.1.0] - 2020-05-25
 ### Added